ocariot/activity-tracking/README.md

 **Main features:**
 - Tracking of physical activities;
 - Tracking of sleep records;
-- Tracking of environments
+- Tracking of environments;
-- Tracking of measurements associated with children (weight and body fat);
+- Tracking of measurements associated with children (weight and body fat).

  See the [documentation](https://github.com/ocariot/activity-tracking/wiki) for more information.